ShubhiJain67/LeetCode/README.md

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

+LeetCode 1343 : Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold (236_Medium)

 LeetCode 1344 : Angle Between Hands of a Clock (145_Medium)

 LeetCode 1346 : Check If N and Its Double Exist (99_Easy)